Notice of Proposed Changes to Association Policy APo 304 Replacement Reserves Policy

 Homeowners’

-• The Villages Homeowners’ Corporation Board of Directors FY 24/25 Quarterly Business Meeting Schedule is as follows:
+• The Villages Homeowners’ Corporation Board of Directors FY 24/25 Quarterly and Organizational Meeting is Thursday, June 12 at 9 a.m. at Montgomery Center.

 For the full meeting schedule, please refer to the Events Calendar on the Member Portal.